top of page

 About

-Photo by Geneva Lewis
+Photo by Mark Manne

 Cellist Annie Jacobs-Perkins wants to do more than make art; she wants to turn her life into a piece of art.
 Annie’s love of interdisciplinary work has led her to collaborate with painters, dancers, potters, cheesemongers, fashion designers, boxers, composers, poets, woodworkers, essayists, knitters, and farmers.
 She believes that it is the duty of an artist to protect beauty that already exists in the world, and as such, is a passionate participant in local, sustainable agriculture and a boycotter of fast fashion.
 Music is one of the ways she digs her toes into the earth around her.

 Praised for anything from “hypnotic lyricism, causing listeners to forget where they were for a moment” (Alex Ross, The New Yorker) to "delightfully pluck[ing] and slapp[ing] her cello like a rockabilly upright bassist" (The Democrat and Chronicle), Annie is known for “eras[ing] all kinds of boundaries” (USC Thornton School of Music) with her music.
+She is 1st prize winner of the 2023 Pierre Fournier Award and 2024 Buchet International Cello Competition (“Prix Buchet”).
+Highlights of her 2025-26 season include a recital debut at the Sydney Opera House, concerto debut with the Austin Symphony Orchestra, the release of her solo album on the Champs Hill label, the release of a piano trio album with Trio Brontë on the Solo Musica label, and her first season as a member of Ensemble Modern.

 After winning the 2022 Father Merlet Award from the Pro Musicis Foundation, Annie commissioned composers Stratis Minakakis and Daniel Temkin to write two works for cello and piano responding to the climate crisis.
 Working with living composers such as Timo Andres, Brett Dean, Konstantia Gourzi, Jessie Montgomery, Jeffrey Mumford, Paul Wiancko, Octavio Vazquez, and Jörg Widmann has been some of the most rewarding work of her career.
+In the 2023-24 season, Annie was Artist-in-Residence at the EstOvest Festival Contemporary Cello Week in Turin, Italy and gave the Washington DC premiere of Jeffrey Mumford’s concerto of radiances blossoming in expanding air… with the Post-Classical Ensemble at the Kennedy Center.

-Annie spends her free time foraging for indigenous edible plants, painting a watercolor travel journal inspired by Felix Mendelssohn’s paintings of Switzerland, pretending to be a dog with her dogs Georgie and Farley, and adoring her nephews Charlie (human), Robin (human), Arthur (dog), and Dusty (cat).
+Annie spends her free time foraging for indigenous edible plants, painting a watercolor travel journal inspired by Felix Mendelssohn’s paintings of Switzerland, pretending to be a dog with her dogs Georgie and Farley, and adoring her niece Jo and her nephews Charlie (human), Robin (human), Arthur (dog), and Dusty (cat).
 Annie’s historical role models are the Ice Princess of the Ukok Peninsula, Hypsicratea, Veronica Franco, George Eliot, Jane Austen, and Ennio Bolognini.

 bottom of page